hpwit/SID6581/README.md

 You can play SIDTunes stored as register dump on the SPIFF or the SD card

-NB 1: playSIDTunes based on registry dump will only work with WROOVER because I use PSRAM for the moment. all the rest will run with all esp32.
+⚠️ playSIDTunes based on registry dump will only work with WROVER because I use PSRAM for the moment. all the rest will run with all esp32.

 Below the list of command to control the player